 Since completing my BA in English and French, and my MA by Research in French Studies at Warwick, I am now a Wolfson Scholar in the School of Modern Languages and the Department of English and Comparative Literary Studies at Warwick.
 From September 2018 I am taking up a position as lecteur de langue anglaise at The University of Paris La Sorbonne Nouvelle.

-My current work explores the themes of animal sound, noise, and language in medieval literature, including glossaries and treatises, bestiaries, hagiography and fables.
-I am currently writing articles on Walter of Bibbesworth's Tretiz and vernacular Lives of St Francis of Assisi.
-My work challenges some theoretical assumptions in contemporary Animal Studies by focusing on how language is used to construct and challenge a distinction between humans and animals in the Middle Ages.
-In broader terms, I am also interested in ecotheory, Gender Studies, Sound Studies, and Translation Studies.
+My MA project 'Engaging Animals: The Question of Human Identity in Philippe de Thaon's Bestiaire' focused on the divide between the human and the animal in the medieval bestiary tradition, specifically in the Bestiaire by Philippe de Thaon.
+My doctoral research explores the themes of animal sound, noise and language in medieval French and English literature written in Anglo-Norman England, including glossaries and treatises, bestiaries, hagiography, fables, lyric and song.
+I am currently writing articles on Walter of Bibbesworth's Tretiz, the vernacular Lives of St Francis of Assisi, and the literary patronage of Adeliza of Louvain.
+My work challenges some theoretical assumptions in contemporary animal studies by focusing on how language and sound expression is used to redefine networks of relation between humans and nonhumans in the Middle Ages.
+In broader terms, I am also interested in ecocriticism and the environmental humanities, sound studies and translation studies.

 'Chaucer in Iceland: A Study of the Impact of Scandinavian Identity on Contemporary Medieval Studies': £1000 project funded by the Institute of Advanced Teaching and Learning, Warwick University